canvas-medical/documentation/collections/_api/medicationstatement.md

                   type: string
                   required: true
                   description: >-
-                    Reference that defines the content of this object.
+                    Literal reference that defines the content of this object.
 Currently we only support extensions for note identifier we have a url of `http://schemas.canvasmedical.com/fhir/extensions/note-id`
                 - name: valueId
                   type: string
                   required: false